alheka/seventimeapi/source/index.html.md

 --------- | ------- | -----------
-name               |  | If specified, expenses that match the parameter will be included. articleNumber      |  | If specified, expenses that match the parameter will be included. customerName       |  | If specified, expenses that match the parameter will be included. projectName        |  | If specified, expenses that match the parameter will be included. distributorName    |  | If specified, expenses that match the parameter will be included. sortBy             |  | If specified, a sort will be made on the specified parameter sortDirection      |  | "ascending" or "descending".
+name               |  | If specified, expenses that match the parameter will be included. articleNumber      |  | If specified, expenses that match the parameter will be included. customer           |  | If specified, expenses that match the parameter will be included. project            |  | If specified, expenses that match the parameter will be included. distributor        |  | If specified, expenses that match the parameter will be included. fromDate           |  | If specified, expenses registered after or on this date will be included.
+The date has to be in the format 'YYYY-MM-DD' toDate             |  | If specified, expenses registered before or on this date will be included.
+The date has to be in the format 'YYYY-MM-DD' sortBy             |  | If specified, a sort will be made on the specified parameter sortDirection      |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending